 If you have tried the previously suggested methods and still find yourself emotionally eating, then it may be time to find some professional help.

 Professional help comes in many forms: counsellor, therapist, a life coach, a dietitian or nutritionist.
-These professionals can help you discover whether or not you have an eating disorder, which can be connected to your emotional eating.
+These professionals can look for signs of disordered eating patterns, which can be connected to your emotional eating.
 Frequently, these professionals work in conjunction with one another to help those struggling with emotional eating.

 What is disordered eating?